diesmo5/diesmo5.com-old-/content/policy/terms-conditions.md

 title: "Terms & Conditions"
 date: 2018-10-03T16:43:47-07:00
 draft: false

+description: This page is our Terms and Conditions

 ---

 Thank you for your participation in DIESMO 5.
 If you are not entirely satisfied with your purchase, we are here to help.